I love all sorts of Chinese dumplings, or jiaozi.

 The Filling

-Mix all the ingredients of the Filling in a bowl, stir and mix to combine well.
+- Mix all the Filling ingredients in a bowl and stir to combine well.
 Set aside.
-To make the Dipping Sauce, combine some 1 portion of black vinegar, 1/2 portion of soy sauce, and the ginger in a small sauce dish.
+To make the Dipping Sauce, combine 1 portion of black vinegar, 1/2 portion of soy sauce, and the ginger in a small sauce dish.

 The Dumplings

-Take a piece of the dumpling wrapper and add about 1 heaping teaspoon of the Filling in the middle of the wrapper.
-Dip your index finger into a small bowl of water and circle around the outer edges of the dumpling wrapper.
+- Take a piece of the dumpling wrapper and place about 1 heaping teaspoon of the filling in the center.
+Dip your index finger into a small bowl of water and moisten the outer edges of the wrapper.

-Fold the dumpling over to form a half-moon shape.
-Finish by pressing the edges with your thumb and index finger to make sure that the dumpling is sealed tight.
-Place the dumplings on a flat and floured surface to avoid them from sticking to the surface.
-Repeat the same to use up all the Filling.
+- Fold the dumpling in half to form a half-moon shape.
+Press the edges with your thumb and index finger to ensure the dumpling is sealed tightly.
+Place the dumplings on a flat, floured surface to prevent them from sticking.
+Repeat the process until all the filling is used.

-Heat up a pot of water until it boils.
+- Heat a pot of water until it boils.
 Drop the dumplings into the boiling water and cover the pot.
-As soon as the dumplings start to float (meaning they are cooked), remove them using a slotted spoon, draining the excess water and serve immediately with the Dipping Sauce.
+Once the dumplings float to the surface (indicating they are cooked), remove them with a slotted spoon, drain the excess water, and serve immediately with the dipping sauce.

 I am so glad I found you …Again! (long story ?)
 Your dishes are so easy to make and lack no authentic Asian flair at all!
 I Have always loved Asian dishes and wished I knew how to cook them; they always seemed so complicated though.
 But you Rasa, have won this African American girl’s heart with your fantastic recipes.
 Keep up the great work!
 Oh btw I made your egg foo young and OMG, just as good if not better tasting than the resteraunt!
 I’m just so used to the brown gravy, but I didn’t miss it.